MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 ```

 >[!IMPORTANT]
 >Make sure to always save your files as you work.
-If you make changes to your TripPin.pq file, you should always trigger a subsequent build task to make sure that you are testing against the latest version of your connector
+If you make changes to your TripPin.pq file, you should always trigger a subsequent build task to make sure that you're testing against the latest version of your connector.

 Open [Fiddler](https://www.telerik.com/fiddler) to capture HTTP traffic, and run the query.
 You should see a few different requests to services.odata.org, generated by the mashup container process.
 You can see that accessing the root URL of the service results in a 302 status and a redirect to the longer version of the URL.
 Following redirects is another behavior you get “for free” from the base library functions.